Chiral spin liquid instability of the Kitaev honeycomb model with crystallographic defects

 In the presence of a SW defect in the Lieb-flux $\mu^z=\pm 1$ state, the effective Hamiltonian for Majorana fermions is modified by the addition of the following operator:

-Here $\sigma^0$ is the identity matrix and $c_{R',S}=c_{R',S}^\dagger$ is a Majorana fermion on sublattice $S=A,B$ of the unit cell at $R'$.
-The bond midpoint $R$ is the SW inversion center.
-The $\nu{=}\pm$ index of the Bravais lattice vector $d_\pm=\frac{\sqrt{3}}{2}\left(\pm 1, \sqrt{3}\right)$ determines the sign of the $\nu \pi/2$ rotation that creates this SW defect.
-The 3-colored SW defect becomes fully formed at $t_1{=}t_2{=}1$. \footnote{This limit is not preserved by the low energy projection, requiring us to keep track of the sense of rotation $\nu$.} Observe that while the $t_1$ term merely subtracts a corresponding term from $H_0$, the nonbipartite $t_2$ term breaks time reversal.
+This corresponds to a SW defect created by rotating the bond with midpoint $R$ by a $\nu \pi/2$ rotation with $\nu=\pm1$.
+Figure \ref{fig1} shows a $\nu=+1$ rotation.
+Here $\sigma$ are Pauli matrices acting on sublattice and $\sigma^0$ is the identity matrix.
+The 3-colored SW defect becomes fully formed at $t_1=t_2=1$. \footnote{This limit is not preserved by the low energy projection, requiring us to keep track of the sense of rotation $\nu$.} Observe that while the $t_1$ term merely subtracts a corresponding term from $H_0$, the nonbipartite $t_2$ term breaks time reversal.